 Every year, StopPress asks players in the local industry for their reflections on the marketing year that was.
 Here’s what, Claudia Macdonald, managing director of Mango Communications NZ, has to say.

-Faced with the challenge of changing retirees' perceptions that villages are "God's waiting room", Metlifecare gave its branding a makeover with new logos, initiatives for residents and platforms to tell their stories.
+Faced with the challenge of changing retirees perception that villages are “God’s waiting room”, Metlifecare gave its branding a makeover with new logos, initiatives for residents and platforms to tell their stories.

 Why did the chicken cross the road?
 To find out the truth about McDonald’s free range eggs in a new campaign by McDonald’s by DDB, OMD, Mango and 90 Seconds.

-New Zealand public relations practitioners donned their suits and dresses this week for the Annual PRINZ Awards, with Mango, Fuse and McDonald's New Zealand coming out on top.
+New Zealand public relations practitioners donned their suits and dresses this week for the Annual PRINZ Awards, with Mango, Fuse and McDonald’s New Zealand ranking supreme.

 Mango Communications got Kiwis on their side in 2013 with the ‘Freedom Friday’ campaign that encouraged Kiwis to reduce the work week.
 But the year wasn’t all about fun in the Bay of Islands sun.
 It also had a busy year working with a range of clients—around 25 percent of which are aligned to DDB—and helped deal with some big changes to the DDB’s executive team (it also farewelled Bob Glancy for a life in literature).
 Mango’s managing director and CAANZ marcomms leadership group member Claudia Macdonald reflects on the year and divines on what the future might hold.

 Hazel Phillips’s recent rant about the paucity of some PRs inspired Mango’s Claudia Macdonald to create a list of tips and tricks for those hoping to get into the industry.